benspak/cmd-input-extension/README.md

 Support CRUD operations (Create, Read, Update, Delete) for saved commands and their associated texts.
 Overwriting Behavior:

-Upon command execution (Ctrl + Enter press), replace the command entered in the field with the associated text.
+Upon command execution (Alt + Enter press), replace the command entered in the field with the associated text.
 Additional Considerations:

 Provide error handling if an undefined command is used.